 The flu is in an infection of the upper respiratory tract that can effect other parts of the body.
 It is caused by the influenza virus and is spread through the air.
 The flu is highly contagious.
 When an infected person sneezes, coughs, or speaks, tiny droplets full of flu particles are expelled.
 Because these droplets are small, they are suspended in the air long enough for another person to inhale them.

 During each flu season, one or more specific types of the influenza virus are responsible for causing the flu.
 Many times, people may have one of many viruses that cause flu-like symptoms, but not actually be infected with the influenza virus.

 A flu shot can lower your chance of getting the flu.
-You should get vaccinated between September and January (or later since the flu season can last much longer).
+You should get vaccinated during the fall and winter months, before the seasonal flu hits your area.

 Most importantly, when you have the flu, you need rest.
 And until your symptoms are gone, it is a good idea to not go back to your full activity level.
 You also need plenty of fluids.

 For most healthy people who come down with the flu, treatment with antiviral medications are not necessary.
 They may be recommended for people who have chronic health conditions, are severely ill, or have suppressed immune systems.
 Antiviral medications may help relieve symptoms and shorten the time you are sick.
 They must be taken within 72 hours of the first symptoms.
 Some kinds of seasonal influenza viruses are resistant to antiviral medications.

 Oseltamivir, and perhaps zanamivir, may increase the risk of self-injury and confusion shortly after taking, especially in children.
 Children should be closely monitored for signs of unusual behavior.